Vamsi1223/ASL-Deep-Learning/README.md

 # Technologies used

 # About Architecture
-Using Transfer learning approach which is a popular approach in deep learning to get a foundation for the model coniguration.
+To get foundation for the model configuration used a popular approach in deep learning called Transfer learning approach.
 ![image](https://user-images.githubusercontent.com/90703475/224968708-e2a7dd1b-879a-4033-beaf-55c6d05677ae.png)

 Mainly Focusing on MobileNetV2 Architecture.